 - 1. Make sure that the design has successfully completed the Place and Route step. - 2.
 Open SmartTime Maximum/Minimum Analysis view. - 3.
 Open Chip Planner. - 4.
-In the SmartTime Maximum Analysis view, right-click the instance Q[2] in the Timing Path Graph and choose Show in Chip Planner.
-With cross-probing, the Q[2] macro is selected in Chip Planner's Logical view (zoom in to see the selected item) and highlighted (white) in the Floorplanner View (zoom in to see the selected item).
-The Properties window in Chip Planner displays the properties of Q[2].
+In the SmartTime Maximum Analysis view, right-click the instance ending in data\out[5] in the Timing Path Graph and choose Show in Chip Planner.
+With cross-probing, that macro is selected in Chip Planner's Logical view (zoom in to see the selected item) and highlighted in white in the Floorplanner View.
+Zoom in to see the selected item.
+The Properties window in Chip Planner displays the properties of the Macro ending in data\out[5]..